-Here are several types of cathode chemistries currently used.
-However, the prevailing cathode chemistry is the manganese containing NCM cathode battery.
+There are several types of cathode chemistries currently used.
+However, the prevailing chemistry for battery cathodes is the Nickel-Manganese-Cobalt (NMC) combination.

-As the demand for EVs increases, it is forecast that the market share for the manganese-bearing NCM cathode chemistry increases from ~45% in 2020 to over 75% by the end of the decade.
+As the demand for EVs increases, the market share for NMC cathode chemistry is expected to increase from ~45% in 2020 to over 75% by the end of the decade.

 Where is the Supply of High Purity Manganese?